NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/README.md

 ```

 #### copyProdLoadToTestStructures: Copy production load files
-Copies files from previous production loads into Rosetta into groupByDateAndName *and* pre-Rosetta ingest structures
+Copies files from previous production loads into Rosetta into Pre-processing *and* Ready-for-ingestion structures
 for testing.
 The structures are as follows:
 1. preProcess structure.
 This is to mimic the input to readyForIngestion processing.
 The folder structures are the
    same as the output to `preProcess`, with the folder structure starting with `<targetFolder>/preProcess`.